drewdeponte/git-ps-book/src/guides/request-review.md

 #### Isolation Verification

-The fist step in the request review process is to run the **isolation verification** if the configuration for it is enabled.
+The first step in the request review process is to run the **isolation verification** if the configuration for it is enabled.
 For specifics on the configuration checkout the [Configuration chapter](../tool/configuration.md).